Keeping Hawai`i clean,

 We depend on your donations to continue our mission of keeping Hawai‘i the beautiful, special place we all love.

-You may also make a donation in honor or in memory of a friend or family member, or give a gift of membership to
+You may make a donation in honor or in memory of a friend or family member,

-someone who cares about Hawai‘i's environment.
+or give a gift of membership to someone who cares about Hawai‘i's environment.

 We will be happy to send a note acknowledging your thoughtful gift.